debkbanerji/minecraft-bedrock-server/README.md

 ## Known issues
 ### Still in alpha

 Mojang's server software, which this software uses, is still in alpha, so it could be buggy.
-One of my motivations for writing this software was so that the automatic backups could protect me from losing information due bugs in the alpha server software.
+One of my motivations for writing this software was so that the automatic backups could protect me from losing information due to bugs in the alpha server software.
 It's worked great for me and my friends so far, but as always, please be somewhat careful.

 ### Windows incompatibilities
 The software currently only supports Ubuntu 18.04+ as of now, though a Windows 10 version of Mojang's server software does exist.
 This is because there is an issue with the last version I checked that prevents backups from being effectively created.
-This is kind of annoying since it means you can't run the server and connect to it from the same computer, barring virtual machines.
-(Minecraft Bedrock Edition is available on Windows 10 but not Ubuntu).
+This is kind of annoying since it means you can't run the server and connect to it from the same computer, barring virtual machines (Minecraft Bedrock Edition is available on Windows 10 but not Ubuntu).
 If the backup issue is fixed, and I get the time, I will add WIndows 10 support so you don't need the extra machine and OS.

 ### Scaling issues?
 I wouldn't recommend using this server to host dozens upon dozens of clients.
 It might work well given the correct configuration values, hardware, and network bandwith, but I haven't done any large scale tests, so attempt this at your own peril.